-The exclusion amount has been on a steady upward path, increasing from $134,000 in 1978 to $11,180,000 in 2018.
-The TCJA is responsible for a significant portion of that increase by adding $5,000,000 to the exclusion amount at the start of 2018.
+The exclusion amount has been steadily upward, increasing from $134,000 in 1978 to $11,180,000 in 2018.
+The TCJA is responsible for a significant portion of that increase, adding $5,000,000 to the exclusion amount starting in 2018.
 However, as the TCJA giveth, the TCJA taketh away.
-On January 1, 2026, when certain portions of the TCJA expire, the exclusion amount reverts back to $5,000,000 with upward adjustments for inflation that occurred between 2018 and 2026.
+On January 1, 2026, when certain portions of the TCJA expire, the exclusion amount reverts to $5,000,000 with upward adjustments for inflation that occurred between 2018 and 2026.

-As an example, assume the exclusion amount in 2018 is $10,000,000 and a person gives a gift in 2018 in the amount of $9,000,000.
+As an example, assume the exclusion amount in 2018 is $10,000,000, and a person gives a gift in 2018 for $9,000,000.
 The $10,000,000 exclusion amount would shelter the entire $9,000,000 gift from gift tax.
-Suppose that person then dies in 2026 after the exclusion amount reverts back to $5,000,000.
-If that person has a taxable estate worth $4,000,000 then the estate tax computation required by the Internal Revenue Code generates an estate tax of $3,200,000.
+Suppose that person dies in 2026 after the exclusion amount reverts to $5,000,000.
+If that person has a taxable estate worth $4,000,000, the estate tax computation required by the Internal Revenue Code generates an estate tax of $3,200,000.
 This result occurs because the estate tax computation would add the $4,000,000 taxable estate to $4,000,000 of the 2018 gift previously sheltered by the higher exclusion amount allowed before 2026.
-The estate tax computation would then apply the 40% estate tax rate to the resulting $8,000,000.
+The estate tax computation would then apply the 40% estate tax rate to the $8,000,000.
 Thus the amount that escaped gift tax under the TCJA is subject to estate tax post-TCJA, rendering meaningless the increased exclusion amount given by the TCJA.

 The IRS’s proposed regulations avoid this outcome by modifying the estate tax computation.
-The proposed regulations create a special rule that applies if the total of the basic exclusion amount allowable when gifts were made exceeds the exclusion amount allowable at death.
+The proposed regulations create a special rule that applies if the total of the basic exclusion amount allowable when gifts were made exceeds the exclusion amount permissible at death.
 When triggered, the special rule uses the higher of the two exclusion amounts when calculating any estate tax due.

-In all, the proposed regulations ensure that the estate tax benefit intended by the TCJA through higher exclusion amounts continues after the TCJA expires.
+The proposed regulations ensure that the estate tax benefit intended by the TCJA through higher exclusion amounts continues after the TCJA expires.
 The proposed regulations also provide certainty to estate planners advising clients whether making gifts between now and 2025 makes good tax sense.